 It is now common in large-scale project financings to see arrangements where the security is held by, and project revenues paid to accounts in the name of, a security trustee.
 Security trusts represent a convenient way of taking and holding security in those jurisdictions where the concept of a trust is recognised.
-Two particular advantages of security trusts are firstly, that they facilitate the trading of loans by the lenders without any danger of releasing security and, secondly, that they remove the insolvency risk of an agent or other third party holding the security.
-In those jurisdictions where trusts are not recognised it may still be possible for one of the banks to act as security agent on behalf of the other lenders, although the insolvency of the security agent becomes a risk for the lenders.
+Two particular advantages of security trusts are firstly, that they facilitate the trading of loans by the lenders without any danger of releasing security and, secondly, that they remove the insolvency risk of an agent or other third party holding the security agent on behalf of the other lenders, although the insolvency of the security agent becomes a risk for the lenders.
 Failing this, it will be necessary for all the individual lenders to be a party to each of the security documents which is both cumbersome and inflexible, especially as this would inhibit the trading of debt by the lenders.